Legacy Ballet Faculty

 Kily is a Junior at Oregon State University majoring in Kinesiology with an athletic training option and minoring in Spanish.
 Growing up, Kily participated in competitive gymnastics at Umpqua Valley Gymnastics for 8 years and currently is the Level 3 head coach at Peak Elite .

-Kristin MillerJazz, Ballet and Competition Dance Instructor
+Kristin MillerJazz, Ballet and Competition Dance Instructor and Office Staff

 Kristin started dancing at the age of 3, after watching a ballet class that her sister was taking, and has danced ever since.
 She has trained at many studios in the Albany/Corvallis area, including Regional School of Ballet, Corvallis Academy of Ballet, Albany Dance Academy, and most recently, Legacy Ballet.
 While dancing with Legacy throughout middle and high school, Kristin participated in many performances, including Eugene Ballet Company’s and Legacy Ballet’s “The Nutcracker.”
 She also was a captain of the West Albany Hi-Steppers dance team, was chosen for the 2014 5A All-State Dance Team as well as the Thunderbird Dance Camp All-Star Team, and received a college scholarship through the Dance and Drill Coaches Association.
 She now attends Western Oregon University, and has been very involved in the dance department there.
 She was awarded a dance scholarship through WOU and the “Outstanding New Dancer” award.
 Kristin has performed in WOU’s Spring Dance Concert 3 years in a row, as well as taking classes in Advanced Ballet, Jazz, Modern, African, Improvisation, Dance Composition, and Ballet History.
 She was chosen to attend and perform at the American College Dance Association (ACDA) conference at both the University of Wyoming and the University of Oregon.
 In the Fall of 2016, Kristin attended the University of Roehampton in London, England through a direct exchange program and took classes in Ballet and Limon technique.
-Kristin is now finishing up her B.S. in Exercise Science with a minor in Dance and hopes to use this degree to pursue a career in Occupational Therapy, while still maintaining a passion for dance and overall health.
+Kristin has now graduated WOU with her B.S. in Exercise Science with a minor in Dance and hopes to use this degree to pursue a career in Occupational Therapy, while still maintaining a passion for dance and overall health.
 She is very happy to still be a part of the Legacy Ballet family after many years!

 Mary SalasTumbling Instructor